Gabriele1312/University-Projects/ClassificationRegressionR/README.md

 selection of these instances from a larger database.
 In particular, all patients here are females at least 21 years old of Prima Indian Heritage.

-**🎯 Objective**: The primary goal is to build a robust predictive models capable of classify- ing samples into distinct categories; those with and without diabetes.
+**Objective**: The primary goal is to build a robust predictive models capable of classify- ing samples into distinct categories; those with and without diabetes.
 This classification task is crucial for early detection and effective management of diabetes, a prevalent health condition with significant public health implica-